-One of my biggest hopes for this semester is that by December I no longer stand out as an obvious American.
+One of my biggest hopes for this semester is that by December I no longer stand out as an obvious American student abroad.
 While the citizens are definitely respectful of everyone, there is a difference outside of just the language spoken between Austrians and tourists when being served at a restaurant, receiving help at a store, or even when riding on the bus.

 Tourists are seen more as a short-term outsider who only comes to get the photos, can be a bit out there, and — especially when traveling in herds — seem to trample everything in their way.
 They rarely attempt to learn German when visiting.

 So you see why my goal is to not be like that.
 I hope to be able to go to a coffee shop and speak only in German without them realizing I’m actually American.
 Plus, there are so many nuances to this city that would not be picked up on first glance if you didn’t at least try; beautiful little gems hidden in the enormous mine of jewels.
 It’s impossible to see it all, but I’m thankful for the ones I’ve already found: coffee shops; a wine bar; little restaurants that serve the best dinner; beautiful views from the catacombs; where to go to just be quiet and alone (unfortunately it doesn’t have a piano but the view makes up for it).